 When revenues exceed expenses, the result is an increase in net position.
 When expenses exceed revenues, the result is a decrease in net position.
 This relationship between revenues and expenses can be considered the City's operating results.
 The City's net position as measured in the Statement of Net Position is one measure of the City's financial position, or financial health.
-Over time, increases or decreases in the City's financial health is improving or deteriorating.
+Over time, increases or decreases in the City's net position, as measured in the Statement of Activities are one indicator of whether the City's financial health is improving or deteriorating.
 However, the City's goal is to provide services that improve the quality of life for our residents, not to generate profits as companies do.
 For this reason, you will need to consider many other non-financial factors, such as the condition of our roads, the traffic and business generated by having a City owned and maintained airport, the hustle and bustle and beauty of our revitalized historic downtown area, and the overall quality of life in assessing the overall health of our City.